 This impact assessment accompanies the Communication setting out a Community Strategy on Health and Safety at Work for 2007-2012.
 It builds on the analysis of data available from Eurostat, Labour Force Surveys, European Surveys on Working Conditions, national and international studies and the results of the evaluation of the previous Community Strategy covering the period 2002-2006.
-In the light of this information the Commission has reexamined the Community priorities from now until 2012 and set new objectives on health and safety at work to be addressed by all players at EU and national levels.

 It is difficult to assess the impact of the new Community Strategy as most of the action will be taken downstream; therefore this document will focus on explaining the fundamental reasons for the new Community Strategy and assessing the general effects that the Strategy might have if it triggers an appropriate response by all stakeholders at different levels.